 For instance, people in Arab countries are some of the most politically outspoken online.
 In Lebanon, Tunisia, Egypt and Jordan, roughly two-thirds of social media users discuss politics online (anywhere from 60 percent to 68 percent).
 That’s in comparison to an average of 34 percent across the 20 nations surveyed.

-In the U.S., that number is 37 percent.
+In the United States, that number is 37 percent.
 Britain, Spain, Italy, Greece, Brazil and China all hover within that range as well.

 The countries that are least likely to discuss politics online include France, Poland, Mexico and Japan.